econ-ark/econ-ark-tools/Virtual/Machine/VirtualBox/README.md

    * But the machine is empty -- it's like a PC without any software installed

 1. [Download an installer ISO installer image](https://github.com/econ-ark/econ-ark-tools/blob/master/Software/Size.md)
+   * You need to install the "Internal-Allow" version of the ISO installer
+      * This will istall to the VIRTUAL internal drive
    * Your VirtualBox virtual machine will boot from this as a virtual CD-ROM
 1. Run VirtualBox, then:
    * New -> (Choose "expert mode" at botom of New dialog box)